COCA envisions a vibrant and thriving creative community that enhances quality of life and economic vitality.

-The mission of the Council on Culture & Arts (COCA) is to serve as a catalyst for development and support of arts and culture in Florida’s capital region.
+COCA’s mission is to serve and support the community by promoting and advocating for arts and culture in Florida’s capital region.

 - We value collaboration and we provide opportunities for residents and visitors to connect with the creative community.

 - We value integrity and we engage in transparent and honest practices, striving for excellence in our stewardship over resources.

 - We value inclusivity within our cultural community and promote the acceptance of diverse individuals, ideas and artistic expressions.

 The Council on Culture & Arts (COCA) is officially designated as the local arts agency for Tallahassee and Leon County by the city, county, and state, and marks more than 30 years of service to the community.
 COCA is the agency charged with taking the lead in implementation of the Capital Area Cultural Plan, and has excellent existing relationships with the City, County, and local and surrounding arts and business communities.
 COCA’s professional staff has extensive experience in all aspects of arts administration.

 Serving a diverse and expanding community, COCA's constituency in the immediate area includes more than 300 cultural organizations and businesses, more than 3,500 individual practicing artists, City, County, and State governments, a growing community of nearly 284,000 Leon County residents, and an additional 517,000 residents of surrounding counties within a 100 mile radius.